LamaAni/parse-commit-args-action/README.md

 # parse-commit-args-action

-A github action that parses commit arguments and allows for use defined commit arguments to be detected
+A github action that parses the github commit arguments and allows for use defined commit arguments, via the commit mesage, to be detected.

+### Remember, if you like it, star it, so other people would also use it.

+# TL;DR

 # Licence